M-codes/CITS3403-project/README.md

 | 23390948 | Darcy Tyler | dtyler04 |
 | 23153032 | Dan Wiese | |

-**Note:** Michael: when pushing commit in wsl, only config username and not the email so it may look like two users with M-codes but it's still Michael.
+**Note:** Michael: when pushing commit in wsl,  I only config username and not the email so it may look like two users with M-codes but it's still from Michael.

 ## Getting Started